SovaNetwork/sova-reth/README.md

 | **Decode Transaction** | `0x0000000000000000000000000000000000000998` | Decodes raw Bitcoin transactions |
 | **Convert Address** | `0x0000000000000000000000000000000000000997` | EVM to Bitcoin address conversion |

-For more information on how to use the precompiles see related [docs](https://docs.sova.io/technology/bitcoin-precompiles).
+For more information on how to use the precompiles see related [docs](https://docs.sova.io/sova-chain/technology/bitcoin-precompiles).

+## Validators

+Validators are free to join the mainnet or testnet.
+Validators are required to provide their own Bitcoin node API connection, and also run their own Sentinel database service.

-## Sentinel
+### Sentinel

 The [sova-sentinel](https://github.com/SovaNetwork/sova-sentinel) is a necessary component to every sove-reth node.
 It is used in custom EVM hooks to enforce Bitcoin finality.
 Transactions on Sova that are associated with a Bitcoin transaction have their state confirmed by the sova-sentinel.
 If a transaction that was flagged by the chain is not confirmed on Bitcoin, the Sova state associated with the flagged Bitcoin tx will be reverted.